delimmy/node-google-distance/README.md

     console.log(data);
 });
 ```
-The above example outputs the following `data` object:
+The above example outputs the following `data` object. durationInTraffic and durationInTrafficValue is only available for valid Maps API key:
 ```js
 {
   index: null,